vishwasluhana/password-encryptor-decryptor/README.md

 If result.py does not exist, generator will create it automatically.

 # check_duplicate.py
-it will check if there is any duplicate key for 2 or more characters.
+it will check if there is any duplicate key for one or more characters.

 In such case you need to run generator.py again to generate new keys.